yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

 Free clusters are limited to a single node in a single region.

-For multi-region deployments, including [synchronous replication](../../explore/multi-region-deployments/synchronous-replication-ysql/), [asynchronous replication](../../explore/multi-region-deployments/asynchronous-replication-ysql/), and [geo-level partitioning](../../explore/multi-region-deployments/row-level-geo-partitioning/), contact Customer Support.
+For multi-region deployments, including [synchronous replication](../../explore/multi-region-deployments/synchronous-replication-ysql/), [asynchronous replication](../../explore/multi-region-deployments/asynchronous-replication-ysql/), and [geo-level partitioning](../../explore/multi-region-deployments/row-level-geo-partitioning/), contact [Yugabyte Support](https://support.yugabyte.com/hc/en-us/requests/new?ticket_form_id=360003113431).

 ### What is the upgrade policy for clusters?